MothWaves/mothwaves.github.io/content/links.md

 ## Business

-If you wish to inquire in-depth about any project or the website, or if you wish to contact me for a business proposal or for collaboration, please use my email: mothwaves.work@outlook.com
+If you wish to inquire in-depth about any project or the website, or if you wish to contact me for a business proposal or for collaboration, please contact me through my work email: mothwaves.work@outlook.com

 ## Messaging